sunroboticslab/sunroboticslab.github.io/_pages/openings.md

 #### PhD students

 We typically have 1-2 PhD opening each year.
-(The positions for Fall 2025 are fulfilled.)
+[1 PhD opening 2026 Fall]({% post_url 2025-08-31-opening %})

 To apply, interested candidates should submit an application to Arizona State University via [https://webapp4.asu.edu/dgsadmissions/](https://webapp4.asu.edu/dgsadmissions/), specifying their interest in working with Dr. Sun.
 Additionally, they should send an email titled "Prospective Ph.D.
-Student" or "Prospective Master Student" to jiefeng.sun@asu.edu, attaching their CV and a cover letter before submitting their application.
+Student" to jiefeng.sun@asu.edu, attaching their CV and a cover letter before submitting their application.

 We usually have several rounds of interviews.
-Please refer to the [post: student admission process]({% post_url 2023-09-05-student-admission %})
+Please refer to the [student admission process]({% post_url 2023-09-05-student-admission %})

 ---